 Ocean circulation in the Fram Strait is strongly influenced by both the interaction between Atlantic (northward-moving) and Arctic (southward-moving) waters as well as by the presence and winter formation of sea ice and atmospheric forcing.
 These processes contribute substantially to driving the thermohaline circulation on a global scale.
 In particular, in the easternmost part of the Fram Strait, relatively warm and salty Atlantic waters flow, bringing heat to the Arctic region and contributing to the Atlantification phenomenon.
 There is also considerable variability in the system generated by various local forcing (wind, atmospheric temperature, tides, exchange dynamics between the continental shelf and the open sea) that play an important role, especially in the shallowest layer of the ocean.
 However, it is not entirely clear what processes are responsible for the inter-annual and seasonal variability of the deep current flow in the open sea region west of the Svalbard archipelago (Spitsbergen) and what the implications are related to ongoing climate change and in particular to the progressive decrease of sea ice cover in the winter period.

 To understand these dynamics, a deep-water oceanographic anchorage called Mooring S1, located southwest of the Svalbard Islands (Lat.
 76° 26.28'N; Lon.
-13° 56.91'E) and anchored at ~ 1040 m depth, was installed in June 2014 thanks to a joint effort between OGS and CNR.
+13° 56.91'E) and anchored at about 1040 meters depth, was installed in June 2014 thanks to a joint effort between OGS and CNR.
 Equipped with sensors that measure the physical (temperature, salinity, direction and speed of currents) and biogeochemical (dissolved oxygen, turbidity, organic and inorganic matter) properties of seawater on an hourly basis, it records time series that are valuable for the study of climate change.
-The oceanographic sensors are anchored at different depths, between about 800 m and 1040 m.
+The oceanographic sensors are anchored at different depths, between about 800 meters and 1040 meters.

 The oceanographic anchorages have been maintained on an annual basis through the deployment of several research vessels (Helmer Hansen, GO SARS, Polarstern, Alliance and Laura Bassi) and are supported by international collaborations and numerous projects/initiatives including: EU-Eurofleets (PREPARED, BURSTER projects), the Italian PNRA programme (DEFROST project).
 S1 and ID2 are also part of the observing system operated by the SIOS (Svalbard Integrated Arctic Earth Observing System) consortium.
 Since 2017, their maintenance has also been supported by the Italian Navy's HIGH NORTH programme, managed by the Istituto Idrografico della Marina (IIM) in collaboration with the Centro per la Ricerca e la Sperimentazione Marittima (CMRE-NATO).